 Assessment is integrated into the course; a workbook is a requirement for successful completion.

-EITHER: book on to an intensive 5 day course or spread the training over 5 days of your choice at week-ends!
+Contact us to arrange to spread the training over 5 days of your choice at week-ends!

 Each day 9:30 – 15:00